 In most cases, high cholesterol is usually managed by a general practitioner.
 One should start seeing a heart specialist when they experience chest pain and shortness of breath during exercise or when a screening test suggests heart artery disease.
 We can then perform some tests to the heart, to make a diagnosis of the heart artery narrowing.
 We can also assess whether this narrowing increases the individual’s risk of a future heart attack.
 If the arterial narrowing is severe, we can unblock the arteries through a procedure called angioplasty which involves ballooning and stenting.

 A heart specialist can also help patients whose cholesterol levels are particularly difficult to control.
-This usually occurs among people with a strong family history of high cholesterol.
+This is common in people with a strong family history of high cholesterol.
 We can then initiate specialised treatment to lower the cholesterol level.

 What can be expected during a consultation with a heart specialist?

-Patients may be advised to do some tests to ascertain whether they have heart artery blockage and an assessment of severity of the blockage.
+Patients may be advised to do some tests to ascertain whether they have heart artery blockage, and there'll be an assessment of the severity of the blockage.
 The two most common tests to detect this are the stress test or a CT scan of the heart artery.
-In cases where there is heart artery blockage, you and your cardiologist can discuss possible treatment options as well as how aggressively to treat the high cholesterol.
+In cases where there is heart artery blockage, the patient and cardiologist can discuss possible treatment options as well as how aggressively to treat the high cholesterol.

 1 Ministry of Health, Top 10 Conditions of Hospitalisation, retrieved on 30 September 2020 from https://www.moh.gov.sg/resources-statistics/singapore-health-facts/top-10-conditions-of-hospitalisation